AudioKit/AudioKit/docs/Samplers.md

 AudioKit offers three different sampler modules:

 1. **AppleSampler** is a Swift wrapper for *AUSampler*, a powerful sampler Audio Unit built into both the iOS and macOS operating systems.
 It is most commonly used via the higher-level Swift wrapper class **AKMIDISampler**.
-2. **AKSamplePlayer** is a simpler, monophonic sampler Audio Unit written in Objective-C and wrapped in Swift, which allows loading a single sample from an **AKAudioFile** into memory, with precise control over playback.
+2. **AKSamplePlayer** is a simpler, monophonic sampler Audio Unit written in Objective-C and wrapped in Swift, which allows loading a single sample from an **AVAudioFile** into memory, with precise control over playback.
 3. **Sampler** is a polyphonic Audio Unit with a platform-agnostic C++ core and a Swift wrapper (with a thin Objective-C layer in between).
-It reads standard audio files via **AKAudioFile**, as well as a more efficient [Wavpack](http://www.wavpack.com/)-based compressed format.
+It reads standard audio files via **AVAudioFile**, as well as a more efficient [Wavpack](http://www.wavpack.com/)-based compressed format.

 ## AppleSampler and AKMIDISampler
 **NOTE:** In earlier versions of AudioKit, **AppleSampler** was called **Sampler**.